rikzun/Vulkan-Example/README.md

 All build artifacts will be placed in the `output/<preset>` directory.

-#### Notes
+## Notes

-- On Windows, run from the directory with the executable so shaders can be found.
-- If the app does not start, ensure you have the Vulkan SDK and up-to-date GPU drivers.
+If the app does not start, ensure you have the Vulkan SDK and up-to-date GPU drivers.

 ## How to Contribute